 The use of banking regulation as a means to improve government finances by an implicit form of taxation may harm both financial stability and political accountability for government finance.
 Similarly, the use of banking regulation to direct bank funds into politically privileged private investments, in agriculture or in domestic real estate finance, dilutes the prudential purpose of the regulation.
 These practices also harm political accountability because they typically obscure the real costs of these policies.
-By contrast, some members of the responsible political authorities.
+By contrast, some members of the expert group regard such practices as legitimate exercises of the sovereign powers of the responsible political authorities.
 They also believe that prudential regulation and supervision should be devoted to promoting more general policy objectives such as economic growth and financial and fiscal integration.